JonScott20/JonScott20.github.io/projects/lzwcompression.md

 Please reach out to me individually if you would like to know how I met performance and memory standards.
 I don't want to give too much away about how to compete with the instructor solution.

+**Important Note**

+For the scope of this class project, only the encoding portion of the LZW algorithm was implemented.
+We did not implement the decoder.

 ----------

 [Return to Course Work](https://jonscott20.github.io/course_work/)